remiminnebo/k8s-sec/rmi-k8s-security.md

 ### SecurityContext
 A SecurityContext object contains security settings that will apply to all containers belonging to a pod.

-#### Least privilege
+#### Run as non-root

-A lot of developers are used to running containers as root in docker, which makes their life easier, but also that of a possible attacker.
+Developers are used to running containers as root in docker, which makes their life easier, but also that of a possible attacker.
-This is why every pod should never have containers that run as root.
+This is why pods should never have containers that run as root.

 Below is an example of a pod manifest with runAsUser configured: